CypherPoet/SwiftUIAsyncContentView/README.md

 ## Contributing

-Contributions to `MyPackageName` are most welcome.
+Contributions to `SwiftUIAsyncContentView` are most welcome.
 Check out some of the [issue templates](./.github/ISSUE_TEMPLATE/) for more info.